rwynn/monstache/README.md

 When `mongo-pem-file` is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to mongodb.
 This should only be used when mongodb is configured with SSL enabled.

+When `mongo-validate-pem-file` is false TLS will be configured to skip verification

 When `mongo-oplog-database-name` is given monstache will look for the mongodb oplog in the supplied database